kfachikov/QUIZZZZ/.gitlab/merge_request_templates/agenda.md

   - *Feedback* - up to date with the previous week's tasks and deadlines
   - *Action points for next week* - explicitly and elaborately described.
 The team should have a clear picture of the weekly plan.
   - *Questions to TA* - time allocated for questions that hasn't arisen during any discussion
-  - *Tip&Top* - everyone should be aware of this point and should come prepared
+  - *Tips&Tops* - everyone should be aware of this point and should come prepared
   - *Closing* - choose next chairperson and notetakers
 - [ ] Agenda follow the style used for previous ones.
 Is it consistent?